Low Glycemic Index Foods for Breakfast Control Daily Blood Sugar

-The glycemic index (GI) measures how fast a food is likely to raise your blood sugar.
-The Glycemic Index is a numerical scale used to indicate how fast and how high a particular food can raise our blood glucose (blood sugar) level.
+The Glycemic Index (GI) is a numerical scale used to indicate how fast and how high a particular food can raise our blood glucose (blood sugar) level.
 A food with a low GI will typically prompt a moderate rise in blood glucose, while a food with a high GI may cause our blood glucose level to increase above the optimal level.
 High glycemic index foods generally make blood sugar levels higher.
 People who eat a lot of high glycemic index foods tend to have greater levels of body fat, as measured by the body mass index (BMI).
 High BMIs are linked to obesity, heart disease, and diabetes.
 The lower a food's glycemic index or glycemic load, the less it affects blood sugar and insulin levels.

 Eating foods at breakfast that have a low glycemic index may help prevent a spike in blood sugar throughout the morning and after the next meal of the day, researchers said at the Institute of Food Technologists' Wellness 12 meeting.